MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

  - We're investigating an issue where the eye tracker driver host process could crash when running under heavy memory load.
 The eye tracking driver host process should auto recover.

 ### Certificate Manager

+- Improved auditing, diagnosis, and validation tooling for device security and compliance through the new Certificate Manager.
+This capability will enable you to deploy, troubleshoot, and validate your certificates at scale in commercial environments.

 In Windows Holographic version 2010, we are adding a Certificate Manager in the HoloLens 2 Settings app.
 Go to **Settings > Update & Security > Certificates**.
 This feature provides a simple and user-friendly way to view, install and remove certificates on your device.
 With the new Certificate Manager, admins and users now have improved auditing, diagnosis and validation tooling to ensure that devices remain secure and compliant.